wdurairaj/python-hpedockerplugin/docs/design_3par_volume_fencing.md

 ### Questions

-1) How do we derive the node_id of a docker host ?
+1) How do we derive the node_id of a docker host ? (or) can we use the plain host name on which the docker engine is running ?
 2) Under what circumstances does the case 5) as mentioned in [fencing.md](https://github.hpe.com/container-provider/design-guide/blob/master/doc/fencing.md#plugin-requirements) will arise ?
 3) Will the "mountConflictDelay" parameter be supplied as part of each docker volume creation like